haampie/SymmetricEigenProblem.jl/README.md

 A more or less working implementation of the QR-algorithm for real, symmetric, tridiagonal matrices.

 ## Features
-- Fast computation of eigenvectors through bulk Given's rotation without using GEMM.
+- Fast computation of eigenvectors through applying Given's rotations in bulk without using GEMM.
 Assumes avx2 currently, but can be made generic.
 [1]
 - Otherwise standard bulge chasing with Wilkinson shifts, no multiple tightly packed bulges or anything.

 The Given's rotations can theoretically get 75% of dgemm performance (4 muls, 2 adds).
 To benchmark this non-blas-type routine, try: